Most expensive building mistakes happen before building begins — here’s how a (good) architect prevents them.

 Why does this matter?

-Misinterpreted site conditions
+Misjudged site conditions

-Incomplete or vague drawings
+Vague or incomplete drawings

 Late-stage design changes